 Implementing CharonPropertyEditorElement

-Each custom property editor must implement the CharonPropertyEditorElement
+Each custom property editor must implement the CharonPropertyEditorElement interface from the charon-extensions package:

 export declare interface CharonPropertyEditorElement {